Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 The Hurricane is the last of the Gunner’s primary weapons and his most accurate weapon by far.
 That’s because the rockets fired from this weapon home in on whatever your reticle is targeting.
 You can keep the rockets up in the air for a while by simply aiming around before slamming them into any threat that pops up.

-It may take a bit of practice to get used to controlling the rockets and not waste them by accidentally ramming them into the environment, as the weapon takes depth perception into account.
-For example, shoot above an Oppressor’s head so the rocket travels behind it, before aiming at its face to 180° the rocket into its backside’s weak point.
+It may take a bit of practice to get used to controlling the rockets (and not wasting them by accidentally ramming them into the environment), as the weapon takes depth perception into account.
+For example, shoot above an Oppressor’s head until the rocket travels behind it, before aiming at its face to 180° the rocket into the weakpoint on its backside.

-This build emphasizes exploiting enemy weak points with incredibly fast and precise rockets.
-While you won’t be dealing much AOE damage, most enemies should die very quickly with 1–2 shots to the face.
-It’s fantastic for dealing with far-off enemies.
+This build emphasizes exploiting enemy weakpoints with incredibly fast and precise rockets.
+While you won’t be dealing much AoE damage, most enemies should die very quickly with 1–2 shots to the face.
+Plus, thanks to the rocket’s fast travel speed, it’s fantastic at dealing with far-off enemies.

-• [1] Bigger Jet Engine — Faster and more control
+• [1] Bigger Jet Engine — Faster rockets with more control.

 • [1] Shrapnel Load

-• [1] Missile Belt — Ammo is critical for this.
+• [1] Missile Belt — Ammo is critical for this build.

 • [2] Anti-Tank Missiles